Did Early Christians Observe the Fall Holy Days?

 The number seven in God's plan signifies completion and perfection.
 The seventh month of God's calendar (occurs in September and/or October) contains the final four festivals, picturing the completion of God's great master plan for those called and chosen in this age.

-Here is something from The Catholic Encyclopedia on the Holy Days near and in the autumn:
+Here is something from The Catholic Encyclopedia on the Holy Days:

 The seventh month was marked by;